pmoustopoulos/customer-api/SpringBoot3_Knowledge_Sharing.md

 - **`@PathVariable`**: Binds a method parameter to a URI template variable, allowing extraction of values from the URL.

 - **`@RequestParam`**: Binds a method parameter to a query parameter in the URL, useful for passing optional or required parameters to an endpoint.

-### 6. Additional Annotations
+### 7. Additional Annotations

 - **`@Configuration`**: Indicates that the class contains Spring bean definitions and can replace traditional XML-based configuration.
+This can be used in any class responsible for defining beans or configuring aspects of the application.

 - **`@Value`**: Injects values from properties files into fields, typically used for configuration purposes.
+It can be used in any class where configuration values are needed.

 - **`@Bean`**: Marks a method as a bean producer in Spring's application context, with the method's return value being registered as a bean and managed by Spring.
+This is typically used in configuration classes but can be used anywhere bean definitions are required.

 - **`@EventListener(ApplicationReadyEvent.class)`**: Listens for specific events in the Spring application lifecycle.
   For example, it is used in your `ServerDetails` class to execute code when the application is fully started and ready to service requests.
+This can be applied to any class where event-driven behavior is necessary.

 - **`@Mapper(componentModel = "spring")`**: Used in MapStruct to generate a Spring bean for the mapper, allowing it to be injected as a dependency where needed.
 This annotation is essential for integrating MapStruct mappers into your Spring Boot application.

 ### Additional Notes

 There are many more annotations in Spring Boot that you might encounter as your application grows or as you write tests (unit tests, integration tests, etc.).
 Each layer of the application (controller, service, repository, etc.) and each use case (security, data validation, testing) has specific annotations that help to streamline development and improve code quality.
 This section covers the key annotations used in this project, providing a solid foundation for understanding how they work together in a Spring Boot application.